-Kyoto-Gosho (also known as the Kyoto Imperial Palace) was built in 1855.
+Kyoto-Gosho (also known as the Kyoto Imperial Palace), as it can be seen now, was re-built in 1855.
 It is the former official residence of the Japanese Emperor.
-Emperors began residing in it since 1869.
+Emperors resided in it until 1869, around the time that Tokyo became the capital city of Japan.
 It lost its role during the Meiji Restoration when Tokyo became the capital of Japan in 1868.
 Nowadays, it holds occasional ceremonies and it is open to the public.

 Besides being such a symbolic feature of Kyoto traditionally and culturally, the Kyoto-Gyoen National Garden is a place that most people will encounter while driving, riding the bicycle or walking around that area.
 Many people ride their bicycles inside of it as it allows for slight exclusion from the outside city life.
 Besides the ceremonies and bicycle transportation, it is also used for jogging, Yoga, meditation, relaxation, eating amidst the trees, hanging out with friends etc.